A comprehensive guide to the Freshdesk GitHub integration in 2026

 What is GitHub?

-GitHub is pretty much the standard for where developers store code, manage projects, and build software together.
+GitHub is the industry standard for where developers store code, manage projects, and build software together.
 At its heart, it's a tool for version control, but its real value is in how it helps people collaborate.
 Teams use GitHub issues to track bugs and tasks, pull requests to review code changes, and project boards to map out their entire development cycle.

 Why you should set up a Freshdesk GitHub integration